kaashif/wotr-card-game/README.md

 things as I go, with little/no thought given to design.
 This is so I can understand the problem.
-I've discovered many complexities and kinds of decisions that need to be made that I didn't realise existed before I actually sat down and tried to write code, see #11.
+I've discovered many complexities and kinds of decisions that need to be made that I didn't realise existed before I actually sat down and tried to write code, see
+<https://github.com/kaashif/wotr-card-game/issues/11> for a good example.

 Most likely scenario is I shit out some 50% Copilot written code (as I have) with no design, hack it into a working state, then never rewrite it.
 Rewriting